Esri/arcgis-maps-sdk-java-samples/scene/dictionary-renderer-graphics-overlay-3D/README.md

-#Dictionary Renderer with Graphics Overlay#
+#Dictionary Renderer with Graphics Overlay for 3D#
 Demonstrates how to apply a dictionary renderer to a graphics overlay and display mil2525d graphics in 3D.
 The dictionary renderer creates these graphics using a local mil2525d style file and a XML file with key, value attributes for each graphic.